Uniqueness of Bessel models for GSpin groups: Introduction

 We discuss two extreme cases.
 When $r=0$, the subgroup $H$ is given by $H=\GSpin(V_0)$, which is diagonally embedded into $G=\GSpin(V)\times\GSpin(V_0)$, with $\xi$ being trivial.
 In this case, the inequality in Theorem~\ref{thm-main} recovers the uniqueness for spherical models, proved in \cite{EmoryTakeda2023} in the non-archimedean case and in \cite{EmoryKimMaiti} in the archimedean case.
-On the other hand, when $V_0=0$, we have $\GSpin(V_0)=F^\times$, which is precisely the center of $\GSpin(V)$.
-In this case, the inequality in Theorem~\ref{thm-main} recovers the uniqueness for Whittaker models; see \cite{CasselmanHechtMilivciv2000} when $F$ is archimedean and \cite{Shalika1974} when $F$ is nonarchimedean.
-More generally, the family of Bessel models interpolates between the Whittaker model and the spherical model.
+On the other hand, when $V_0=0$, we have $\GSpin(V_0)=F^\times$, which is precisely the center of $\GSpin(V)$ where $V$ is odd-dimensional; see Lemma~\ref{lemma-center}.
+In this case, the inequality in Theorem~\ref{thm-main} recovers the uniqueness for Whittaker models; see \cite{CasselmanHechtMilivciv2000} when $F$ is archimedean and \cite{Shalika1974} when $F$ is non-archimedean.
+Hence the family of Bessel models generalizes both the Whittaker model ($V_0=0$) and the spherical model ($r=0$).